orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 }
 ```

-You can specify items in the same way as in the [menu section](/en/docs/menu).
+You can specify the items in the same way as in the [Menu section](/en/docs/menu)